 The North American Baptist Conference began and grew out of a strong desire to see lives changed through Christ’s love.
-This family of churches focus on doing God’s work through: making new disciples, praying, training new leaders, working together, caring and giving.
+This family of churches focuses on doing God’s work through: making new disciples, praying, training new leaders, working together, caring and giving.

 Because of the commitment, dedication and sacrifice of our founding church leaders and those that followed, the NAB Conference has grown into a family of churches representing many cultures and heritages throughout Canada and the United States.
 Today, you will hear Cambodian, Spanish, Cantonese, Mandarin, French, Korean, Russian, Portuguese and many other languages.
 The NAB Conference is a family with: over 400 churches, 75,000 church attenders, 64,000 members, nearly 3,000 new believers annually and more than 2,300 baptisms in a year.

 - It has been said, “To keep the faith, we must know the faith.”
 We encourage all those attending NAB churches to study the Word of God.
 Dig deep.
 Ask questions.
 Know what you believe.
 We have briefly outlined below several key beliefs that are essential to being North American Baptist.
 For a detailed Statement of Beliefs, click here .

 - We believe the Bible is God’s Word given by divine inspiration, the record of God’s revelation of Himself to humanity (II Timothy 3:16).